RISE-UNIBAS/humanities_data_benchmark/benchmarks/zettelkatalog/GROUND_TRUTHER.md

 3. Edit the metadata in the form on the right
    - Text fields for simple data like title, type
    - Specialized editors for complex fields like author (first/last name)
-   - List editors for collections like examinations
+   - List editors for collections

 4. Save your edits with "Save JSON" button or Ctrl+S
    - Files are always saved to the output directory to protect originals